Congenital hypothyroidism: Treatment

-The goal of newborn screening programs is to detect and start treatment within the first 1–2 weeks of life.
-Treatment consists of a daily dose of thyroxine, available as a small tablet.
-The generic name is levothyroxine, and several brands are available.
+The goal of newborn screening programs is to promptly detect CH and start treatment within the first 1-2 weeks of life.
+Treatment consists of a daily dose of thyroxine, also known by its generic name levothyroxine.
+It functions as a synthetic form of the main circulating thyroid hormone (T4), which is then peripherally converted to the more biologically active form (T3) in target tissues, replacing the low or missing thyroid hormones.
+Levothyroxine is available as a small tablet and in several brands.
 The tablet is crushed and given to the baby with a small amount of water or milk.
 The most commonly recommended dose range is 10-15 μg/kg daily, typically 12.5 to 37.5 or 44 μg.
 Within a few weeks, the T4 and TSH levels are rechecked to confirm that they are being normalized by treatment.
-As the child grows up, these levels are checked regularly to maintain the right dose.
-The dose increases as the child grow.
+As the child grows, these levels are checked regularly to adjust the dose of levothyroxine to meet the body's changing thyroid hormone requirements.
+Of note, in central CH, the treatment plan must address any associated pituitary hormone deficiencies, as some cases require replacement of other hormones prior to initiating thyroid hormone replacement therapy.
+For instance, in cases of concomitant adrenocorticotropic hormone (ACTH) deficiency, starting levothyroxine before hydrocortisone (to address the ACTH deficiency) can increase the body’s metabolism without sufficient cortisol production, which can lead to a life-threatening adrenal crisis.
+Therefore, these infants should receive hydrocortisone prior to thyroid hormone replacement.